iluwatar/java-design-patterns/combinator/README.md

 folder: combinator # the folder name in which this pattern lies
 permalink: /patterns/combinator/ # the permalink to the pattern, to keep this uniform please stick to /patterns/FOLDER/

-categories: creational # categories of the pattern
+categories: Behavioral # categories of the pattern
 tags: # tags of the pattern
- - best
- - ever
+ - Java
- - awesome
+ - Difficulty-Intermediate
 ---